-Look and you can see I have 4-5 circle rings, in any order of red & blue pattern you like.
+Look and you’ll see I have 4-5 red and blue circle rings, in any order of red & blue pattern you like.
 Next very quickly using a toothpick, start in the center and pull it to the outer edge of the cookie to give it the spiral look.
 That’s it!

 The girls helped me make these spiral cookies, and they were thoroughly enjoyed by all!
 Now we actually made these one summer and the flag cookies a different summer.
 So don’t over do mamma, keep it simple and then its fun for everyone including you .